ahmd-sinan/Today-I-Learned/2026-01-16-strings-and-null-character.md

 * **Purpose:** It acts as a "Stop Sign."
 It tells functions like `printf` where the string ends.

 ### Why is it important?
 Computers function on "dumb" logic.
-If you tell a computer "Print this string" but don't provide the `\0`, the computer will:
+If we tell to a computer "Print this string" but don't provide the `\0`, the computer will:
 1. Print 'H'
 2. Print 'I'
 3. Print '!'